Board Bio Details

 The Tuck Shop for snacks was at the bottom of the south stairs going to what is now the cafeteria.
 The legendary beans in a cone were considered a healthier & cheaper alternative to what students purchased across the street at the Aintree.

-Daryl Nelson, in his first term of service, has served on the Board of Regents since 2014.
+Daryl Nelson, in his second term of service, is the current Treasurer and has served on the Board of Regents since 2014.
 Now retired, Daryl formerly held various management positions with Farm Credit Canada, including, most recently, Director of Enterprise Information Management.

 Daryl has long known the important work that Luther College does, both at the High School campus, where his sister Sandra Nelson taught from seven-and-a-half years in the 1980’s, and at the University campus, of which his sister Susan Nelson, is an alumna (U’88) as well as his daughter, Amy (U’06).